 The last passage (1 Peter 4:17 NASB) doesn’t actually use the word “obey,” but “disobey” apeithéō – literally, refuse to be persuaded (by the Lord) and it’s where we get our word “apathy.”

 I can ‘work’ towards obeying commands, but ‘obeying’ the gospel?
-Sure, the gospel is a message of Grace and of Hope and of Kingdom and of Peace and of Reconciliation.
-It exemplifies both messenger and message, and is the power of God unto salvation for those that believe (Romans 1:16).
+Surely the gospel is a message of Grace and of Hope and of Kingdom and of Peace and of Reconciliation.
+It exemplifies both messenger and message, and is the power of God unto salvation for those that believe (Romans 1:16), but how does one ‘obey’ that?

 Last thought; We don’t obey a command of God and say we’re finished.
 Likewise I don’t believe that we can say we’ve obeyed the gospel by responding, ‘accepting Christ into our hearts,’ or believing the message once.
 Whatever it means to ‘obey the gospel,’ it is certainly an ongoing process.